MicrosoftDocs/biztalk-docs/his/esso/sso-security-recommendations.md

 -   If your network supports Kerberos authentication, you should register all SSO servers.
 When you use Kerberos authentication between the master secret server and the SSO database, you must configure Service Principal Names (SPN) on the SQL server where the SSO database is located.

 -   When you are running Windows Server 2003, if the master secret server is on a different domain from the other SSO servers and from the SSO database, you must disable RPC security (as used for Data Transaction Coordinator (DTC) authentication between computers) on the master secret server, on the SSO servers (processing computers in the processing domain), and on the SSO database.
 RPC security is a new DTC feature in Windows Server 2003.
 When you disable RPC security, the DTC authentication security level for RPC calls goes back to one available in Microsoft Windows.
-For more information about disabling RPC security, see the [Microsoft Help and Support Web site](https://go.microsoft.com/fwlink/?LinkId=24774).
+For more information about disabling RPC security, see [Microsoft Help and Support](https://support.microsoft.com/).

 -   SSO administrators should regularly monitor the event log in the master secret server and the SSO server for SSO auditing events.

 -   In addition to firewalls, we recommend you use Internet Protocol security (IPsec) or Secure Sockets Layer (SSL) between all the SSO servers and the SSO database.
-For more information about SSL, see the [Microsoft Help and Support Web site](https://go.microsoft.com/fwlink/?LinkId=16731).
+For more information about SSL, see [Microsoft Help and Support](https://support.microsoft.com/).

 ## Perimeter Network
  When running Internet Information Services (IIS) and Enterprise Single Sign-On, follow these recommendations: